BorgWarner (BWA) Gains As Market Dips: What You Should Know

-Coming into today, shares of the auto parts supplier had gained 2.31% in the past month.
-In that same time, the Auto-Tires-Trucks sector gained 8.24%, while the S&P 500 gained 0.54%.
+Heading into today, shares of the auto parts supplier had gained 1.03% over the past month, lagging the Auto-Tires-Trucks sector's gain of 6.22% and outpacing the S&P 500's loss of 1.43% in that time.

-Investors will be hoping for strength from BorgWarner as it approaches its next earnings release.
-The company is expected to report EPS of $0.89, down 28.23% from the prior-year quarter.
+Wall Street will be looking for positivity from BorgWarner as it approaches its next earnings report date.
+This is expected to be November 2, 2023.
+In that report, analysts expect BorgWarner to post earnings of $0.89 per share.
+This would mark a year-over-year decline of 28.23%.
 Our most recent consensus estimate is calling for quarterly revenue of $3.73 billion, down 8.11% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for BorgWarner.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for BorgWarner.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.24% lower.
-BorgWarner is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+BorgWarner is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, BorgWarner currently has a Forward P/E ratio of 10.74.
-This valuation marks a discount compared to its industry's average Forward P/E of 14.85.
+Looking at its valuation, BorgWarner is holding a Forward P/E ratio of 10.68.
+For comparison, its industry has an average Forward P/E of 14.71, which means BorgWarner is trading at a discount to the group.

-Meanwhile, BWA's PEG ratio is currently 0.9.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Automotive - Original Equipment industry currently had an average PEG ratio of 0.71 as of yesterday's close.
+Also, we should mention that BWA has a PEG ratio of 0.89.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Automotive - Original Equipment industry currently had an average PEG ratio of 0.68 as of yesterday's close.

 You can find more information on all of these metrics, and much more, on Zacks.com.